petru/cakewalk/docs/getting_started.md

 # Final Words

-This short guide only explains the basics of using Cinch, so that you can get started as quickly as possible.
+This short guide only explains the basics of using Cakewalk, so that you can get started as quickly as possible.
 For more advanced topics, you will want to read the specific documents: